Native American Facts For Kids was written for young people learning about the Mohicans for school or home-schooling reports.

 Mohican men with this haircut would shave their heads except for one long strip down the middle.

-Mohican women never used this hair style, even when they were joining in a battle.
-Many Mohicans tattooed designs onto their faces as well.
+Mohican women never wore this haircut, even when they were joining in a battle.

-Today, some Mohican people still have a traditional headband or moccasins, but they wear modern clothes like jeans instead
+Today, some Mohican people still have a traditional head

-of breechcloths... and they only wear feathers in their hair on special occasions like a dance.
+clothes like jeans instead of breechcloths... and they only wear feathers in their hair on special occasions like a dance.

 What was Mohican transportation like in the days before cars?
-Did they paddle canoes?
+Did

 Yes, the Mohicans traveled along the Hudson River by canoe.
-There were two kinds of Mohican canoes: bark canoes, which are smaller and lighter, and dugout
+There were two kinds of Mohican canoes:

-canoes, which are heavy and can carry many people.
+bark canoes, which are smaller and lighter, and dugout canoes, which are heavy and can carry many people.

+Over land, the Mohicans used dogs as pack animals.
 (There were no horses in North America until colonists brought them over from Europe.)

 Mohican Indians used sleds and snowshoes to help them travel in the winter.